Belly of the Beast's Restaurant Comeback Spotlights a James Beard Worthy Chef — Lunch and a New Summer Menu Beckon

 Belly of the Beast’s Chef Power

-Thomas Billie was named a James Beard Award semifinalist last January in the Best Chef in Texas category.
+Thomas Bille was named a James Beard Award semifinalist last January in the Best Chef in Texas category.

 Belly of the Beast is now getting ready to host its first ever wine dinner on June 27.
 It’s the first of what could become monthly events.
 A special tasting menu, prepared to pair with wines that they have regularly available, will be the first special event dinner.
 The restaurant also offers beer selections from their former Old Town Spring neighbor Excalibur Brewing.